gf-salomao/document_processing/README.md

 ## ✏ **Testing files**
 - Module testing files (development) are available on `tests` directory
 - If you're using VSCode feel free to use the tests implemented on `.vscode/launch.json`

 ---

+## 🧱 Architecture Overview

+This project was designed with the goal of being a **100% free solution**, with no external paid APIs or keys required.

+### 🧠 LLM Choice: Local & Free
+To avoid unpredictable API costs (e.g., OpenAI, Azure), the pipeline uses local LLaMA models running on the user’s own machine.
+These models are smaller to ensure they work on personal devices, sacrificing some performance in exchange for accessibility and cost control.

+### 🖼️ OCR & Image Processing
+- **OCR Engine:** Tesseract
+- **Preprocessing:** OpenCV
+- **Text extraction model:** TinyLLaMA for entity recognition

+The image preprocessing step is intentionally gentle to avoid over-sanitizing images:
+- Tesseract relies on surrounding gray pixels as part of its inference features.
+- Over-filtering could remove small text, which is common in forms and receipts.

+Post-OCR, a simple postprocessing step removes non-meaningful characters and normalizes the output text.

+### 📁 Dataset
+The first two samples of each document type in the dataset were reserved for testing and excluded from the ChromaDB index.

+---